 Cannabutter isn’t just to go on your toast, it can be the central ingredient of a variety of different edibles recipes.
 You can bake sweet treats (i.e. a chocolate cake!) or prepare savory meals with cannabutter as a base.

 The good news is that making cannabutter isn’t hugely difficult, and anyone can do it.
 There are a few steps you will need to follow to make sure you don’t get things wrong, though!
 Cannabutter can easily be done wrong and if you don’t get it right it can lose the cannabis potency and lose the high.
-This can be an incredible waste and mean that good cannabis doesn’t have the effect you are hoping for.
+This can be an incredible waste and mean that your cannabis butter doesn’t have the effect you are hoping for.

 - 1 cup of butter

 And that’s it!
 There’s not a lot to it.
 It’s more about the process involved.
 People may assume from looking at those ingredients that the two are just mixed together, but this is not the case.
 The way the butter and cannabis are blended together is cleverer than just mixing.